srirampc/emacs-live/packs/programming/lib/emacs-ipython-notebook/README.rst

 .. note:: It is stable enough for my day to day work, but I can't
-          grantee the safety for your notebook data.
+          guarantee the safety for your notebook data.
 So please make sure you have backup.

 .. |build-status|